 1) World Heroes (SNK/ADK, 1992)

 When Street Fighter II became a huge success, a lot of companies tried to capitalize on its success by making their own fighting game.
-And none of those companies went as whole hog on fighting games like SNK.
+You can’t blame them, because em>Street Fighter II was played by so many people for so long – in fact, even today people are still playing this game.
+Download street fighter 2 for pc here if you want to reminisce and play the game again!
+However, all of the companies making their own fighting game, none of them went as whole hog on fighting games like SNK.
 They published a ton of fighters on their fabled Neo Geo system.
 While a lot of them, like Fatal Fury, Samurai Shodown and The King of Fighters, are incredibly well loved by fans, there were others, like World Heroes, that weren’t so highly regarded.

 The first World Heroes was a blatant ripoff of Street Fighter II, with a roster and special attacks that was almost an exact copy of Capcom’s breakout game’s list of characters and attacks.
 Thankfully, ADK did add more unique characters in subsequent entries, such as Mudman in World Heroes 2, as well as slowly upgrade the controls and systems to make it much more fun to play.
 By the time the third iteration of the series came out, the aptly named World Heroes Perfect, the gameplay was snappy enough to contend with Capcom’s Super Street Fighter II Turbo.